philrz/super/docs/formats/README.md

 Super-structure, on the other hand, provides an alternative approach to columnar structure.
-Instead of defining a schema and then fitting a sequence of values into their appropriate columns based on the schema, Zed values self-organize into columns based on their super-structure.
+Instead of defining a schema and then fitting a sequence of values into their appropriate columns based on the schema, values self-organize into columns based on their super-structure.
 Here columns are created dynamically as data is analyzed and each top-level type induces a specific set of columns.
-When all of the values have the same top-level type (i.e., like a schema), then the Zed columnar object is just as performant as a traditional schema-based columnar format like Parquet.
+When all of the values have the same top-level type (i.e., like a schema), then the columnar object is just as performant as a traditional schema-based columnar format like Parquet.

 ### 2.4 First-class Types

-With first-class types, any type can also be a value, which means that in a properly designed query and analytics system based on Zed, a type can appear anywhere that a value can appear.
+With [first-class types](../language/data-types.md#first-class-types), any type can also be a value, which means that in a properly designed query and analytics system based on the super data model, a type can appear anywhere that a value can appear.
 In particular, types can be aggregation keys.

 This is very powerful for data discovery and introspection.
-For example, to count the different shapes of data, you might have a SQL-like query, operating on each input value as `this`, that has the form:
+For example, to count the different shapes of data, you might have a SuperSQL query, operating on each input value as `this`, that has the form:
 ```
-  SELECT count(), typeof(this) as shape GROUP by shape, count
+  SELECT count(), typeof(this) AS shape GROUP BY shape, count
 ```
 Likewise, you could select a sample value of each shape like this:
 ```
   SELECT shape FROM (
-    SELECT any(this) as sample, typeof(this) as shape GROUP by shape,sample
+    SELECT any(this) AS sample, typeof(this) AS shape GROUP BY shape,sample
   )
 ```
-The Zed language is exploring syntax so that such operations are tighter and more natural given the super-structure of Zed.
-For example, the above two SQL-like queries could be written as:
+The SuperPipe language provides shortcuts that express such operations in ways that more directly leverage the nature of super-structured data.
+For example, the above two SuperSQL queries could be written as:
 ```
   count() by shape:=typeof(this)
   any(this) by typeof(this) | cut any